xx0x/gbpxl/README.md

 **Game Boy Printer XL**

 An *invisible* interface between Game Boy Camera and ESC/POS compatible printers with RS232 serial interface.
-A kit available [at Tindie](https://www.tindie.com/products/xx0x/gbpxl-game-boy-printer-xl-kit/).
+There was a kit [at Tindie](https://www.tindie.com/products/xx0x/gbpxl-game-boy-printer-xl-kit/) but currently it's sold out.
 Improvements, suggestions, experience with various printer models are welcome!

 ## Introduction video